Discover Nova Scotia

 Whale Watching

 Whale watching in Nova Scotia is an extraordinary experience, offering a chance to witness the majestic beauty of these marine giants in their natural habitat.
 The province’s waters, particularly the Bay of Fundy and the waters off Cape Breton Island, are renowned for being some of the best whale watching spots in the world.
-Here, visitors have the opportunity to see a variety of species, including humpback, minke, fin, and the rare North Atlantic right whale, along with other marine life such as dolphins, seals, and seabirds.
+Here, visitors can see various species, including humpback, minke, fin, and the rare North Atlantic right whale, along with other marine life such as dolphins, seals, and seabirds.
 One of the premier companies offering whale watching tours is Brier Island Whale and Seabird Cruises, located at the mouth of the Bay of Fundy.

 Chester Charters and Deep Sea Adventures